meHealthX/mhx-specs/meps/mep-0-overview.md

 and they need to go through more scrutiny to get their corresponding keys and permissions.
 [MEP 4](mep-4-ids.md) further explains the id management.

+Such a system requires a reliable method to handle the following two cases:
+- Users inevitably loos or want to change their private/master keys.
+- There is a need for a reliable and reproducible way of initializing users' digital identity.
+- A user should be the only entity having the complete picture of their information and where they're stored.

+[MEP 6](mep-6-user-initialization.md) explains how these cases are handled.
+As a result of this process, and the fact no user information is kept on the chain, users loosing/changing their keys is absolutely no issue.

 ## Storage
 mhx does NOT store any data other than the permissions to the hashes of the data.
 We borrow many concepts from the [Ocean